Last Updated on July 10, 2023 by Emmanuel

 Cons:

-- Straight tube forks don’t feature suspension to absorb shock and vibration to offer a smoother ride; riding over routes and rocks terrain is problematic.
+- Straight tube forks don’t feature suspension to absorb shock and vibration to offer a smoother ride; riding over routes and rock terrain is problematic.

 - Besides, they have limited customization options compared to suspension forks, often with adjustable features enabling the rider to tune their ride to the terrain conditions.